Dominik Szoboszlai: 2025–26 season

 On 10 August 2025, Szoboszlai scored a penalty in the shoot-out against Crystal Palace in the FA Community Shield after a 2–2 draw at Wembley Stadium, which his side would ultimately lose.
 On 25 August, he was voted the player of the match in a 3–2 league victory against Newcastle United, in which he started as a right-back and played a crucial role in the winning goal for Rio Ngumoha.
 On 31 August, Szoboszlai scored a free kick from 32 yards out in a 1–0 win over Arsenal and was again named player of the match.
-The goal was later voted the Goal of the Month for August, making Szoboszlai the first Hungarian player to win a Premier League monthly award.
+The goal was later voted the Premier League Goal of the Month for August, making Szoboszlai the first Hungarian player to win a Premier League monthly award.
+On 21 January 2026, Szoboszlai netted a free-kick in a 3–0 victory over Marseille in the UEFA Champions League and was voted Player of the Match.
+On 8 February, he scored a free-kick in a 2–1 defeat against Manchester City, however, he was sent off in the stoppage time after committing a foul against Erling Haaland in the penalty area.
+At the end of the season, he received the Liverpool's Men's Player of the Season award.

+2026–27 season

+On 17 July 2026, Szoboszlai signed a new five-year contract with Liverpool, keeping him at the club at least until the summer of 2031.
+On 21 August 2026, it was announced that Szoboszlai would serve as part of Liverpool's leadership team as vice-captain.
+On 23 August, in Liverpool's first game of the season, Szoboszlai scored a stoppage-time penalty to level the score against Newcastle United in an eventual 2–2 draw.
+On 9 September, Szoboszlai scored Liverpool's opening goal in their first game of their UEFA Champions League campaign, helping his club to a 2–1 win over Atlético Madrid.
+On 15 September, Szoboszlai scored a 91st minute goal from 25 yards out to seal a 3–1 victory against Tottenham Hotspur, Liverpool's first match of their EFL Cup campaign.
+Aadam Patel of BBC Sport described the goal as "a Steven Gerrard-esque thunderbolt".

 International career

 Youth

 Szoboszlai was captain of the Hungary U17 team during the 2017 UEFA European Under-17 Championship in Croatia.
 He scored two goals as his team finished sixth in this tournament.
 He also captained the Hungary U19 team during the 2019 UEFA European Under-19 Championship campaign.
 He made his debut for the U21 team against Germany on 1 September 2017.